Sseankzs/Django-MySQL-Demo/README.md

 # Database Management System
 ## Created by using Django and MySQL
 This is a simple website built on Django to query and showcase database queries.
+This is also the web GUI version of the CLI project [Gnome-Chompski-Tracking-Database-System][database]

 ### Introduction